Hijri-Gregorian Converter 2026: Get Today’s Islamic Date Instantly

 Whether you want to mark the sacred days of Hajj, are preparing for Ramadan, or Eid al-Fitr, there will never be a significant moment you will miss.

-The Hijri calendar Muslims use around the world is based on lunar cycles, making it timeless, and enables believers to celebrate religious observances such as Laylatul Qadr, Eid al-Adha, and Islamic New Year with unmatched accuracy.
+The Muslim Calendar Muslims use around the world is based on lunar cycles, making it timeless, and enables believers to celebrate religious observances such as Laylatul Qadr, Eid al-Adha, and Islamic New Year with unmatched accuracy.

 In 2025, important dates are Al Isra’ wal Mi’raj on 27th Rajab 1446 (27 January 2025), Ramadan 27th Laylatul Qadr on 27th Ramadan 1446 (26 March 2025), and Eid al-Fitr on 1st Shawwal 1446 (30 March 2025).